 While a detailed resume will help you get the job, don’t give too much personal information.

-3. Pick The Right Photos For Your Profile
+3. Pick The Right Photos For Your House-sitter resume

 The kind of picture you put on your house-sitter resume will go a long way in determining whether or not you will be allowed to house sit.
 You can’t put a sensitive photo on your profile and expect a homeowner to feel comfortable with you.
 They often want people with a friendly countenance.